Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.25
+- Fixed the German names of some mining nodes for scanning

 ## Changes in Sku r31.24
 - Enhanced the aura output code to improve the addon performance in raids with 25 players and/or aoe scenarios with a lot of events/mobs
 - Fixed an issue with item use events in auras